 2023-06-22 16:31:00

-Until now, the Brose catalog lined up about ten references of motors for electric bicycles, all for a voltage of 36 V. The equipment manufacturer has just presented a new model at the Eurobike show, this time in 48 V. And this, with a certain euphoria which pushed him to adopt for the event the slogan: ” Brush like never before ».
+Until now, the Brose catalog lined up regarding ten references of motors for electric bicycles, all for a voltage of 36 V. The equipment manufacturer has just presented a new model at the Eurobike show, this time in 48 V. And this, with a certain euphoria which pushed him to adopt for the event the slogan: ” Brush like never before ».

 A tense story

-Those who discovered electrically assisted bicycles fifteen years ago certainly remember how slow they were to react and the dismal noise they could emit.
+Those who discovered electrically assisted bicycles fifteen years ago certainly remember how slow they were to react and the dismal noise they might emit.
 For a long time now, pedelecs have no longer been seen as models to be reserved for the elderly or those with health problems.

 Lighter and sometimes very efficient, they allow you to escape by setting off on difficult and tortuous routes.
 This has been made possible by the technological progress made both on the cycle part and on the electric motorization and the elements that revolve around it.